Chengcheng-Xiao/VASP_OPT_AXIS/README.md

 <!-- ## Caveats

-1. [Not sure] Because this method based on artificially eliminating ""pressure" on specified cell axis, it's reliable only for orthorhombic cells.
+1. [Not sure] Because this method based on artificially eliminating ""pressure" on specified cell axis, it should be reliable only for orthorhombic cells.
 Make sure you KNOW WHAT YOU ARE DOING! -->

 ## Notes